redox-os/website/content/news/this-month-260331.md

 - (build) Wildan Mubarok updated the `PREFIX_BINARY` environment variable to allow the x86-64 toolchain to be used in ARM64 Linux
 - (build) Wildan Mubarok implemented the `cargopackages` (Cargo packages to be built), `cargoexamples` (Cargo examples to be built) and `cargopath` (The path of a Cargo package not declared in the `Cargo.toml` configuration) recipe data types to improve/simplify configuration and fix the offline mode in Rust programs with Cargo packages and examples
+- (build) Wildan Mubarok implemented the `cookbook_cargo_build` Bash function for more Cargo customization and flexibility
-- (build) Wildan Mubarok implemented the `make repo_clean_target` command to only clean recipes binaries of a specific CPU architecture
+- (build) Wildan Mubarok implemented the `make repo_clean_target` command to only clean recipe binaries of a specific CPU architecture
 - (build) Wildan Mubarok implemented the automatic update of downloaded packages when `REPO_BINARY` is enabled
-- (build) Wildan Mubarok updated the `make prefix_clean` command to remove outdated tarballs and avoid confusion
+- (build) Wildan Mubarok updated the `make prefix_clean` command to remove outdated toolchain tarballs and avoid confusion
 - (build) Wildan Mubarok updated the `auto_deps` cache to use the recipe build cache for invalidation to fix cache conflicts
 - (build) Wildan Mubarok disabled the Cookbook offline mode when Cargo is used in the `build.script` data type to fix a error
-- (build) Wildan Mubarok enabled the cached recipe build hint color in the `fetch`, `repo`, and `push` steps of the Cookbook TUI
+- (build) Wildan Mubarok enabled the cached recipe build hint color (sea blue) in the `fetch`, `repo`, and `push` steps of the Cookbook TUI
 - (build) Wildan Mubarok extended the recipe version detection by reading numbers from tarball URLs, Git repository tags or branches, and Cargo packages or workspaces projects
 - (build) Wildan Mubarok exported recipe source identifiers to the recipe build script
 - (build) Wildan Mubarok removed the recipe build time identifier in favor of recipe source commit hash identifier to improve bug reproduction
 - (build) Wildan Mubarok reduced the local package installation time
-- (build) Wildan Mubarok reduced the Podman container setup time by moving build tools to Cookbook
+- (build) Wildan Mubarok reduced the Podman container setup time by moving more build tools to Cookbook
-- (build) Wildan Mubarok fixed a error when a recipe using a Git repository with patch files changes its `rev` data type
+- (build) Wildan Mubarok fixed a error when a recipe is using a Git repository with patch files, changes its `rev` data type
 - (build) bjorn3 enabled networking in all Redox variants to unify configurations
 - (build) bjorn3 replaced SATA with NVMe in QEMU where possible
 - (build) bjorn3 enabled xHCI by default in QEMU x86-64 USB
 - (build) bjorn3 removed unnecessary software-specific and CPU-specific filesystem configurations
 - (build) bjorn3 did a code deduplication and cleanup
-- (build) Philipp Bartsch added the QEMU UEFI firmware locations in NixOS
+- (build) Philipp Bartsch added the QEMU UEFI firmware locations for NixOS
 - (build) Zhiwei Liang removed duplicated dependencies from Podman Build

 ## Documentation Improvements